Grilled Chicken (1 Medium Piece (Yield After Cooking, Bone Removed)) and Mashed Potato (Commercial) (0.333 Cup)

 Stay Hydrated

-Drink a glass of water before and during your meal to aid digestion and help manage blood sugar levels.
+Drink water or unsweetened beverages during your meal to aid digestion and manage blood sugar levels effectively.

 Monitor Timing